ManavVashi/Multiple-Linear-Regression-By-The-AI/README.md

-If you want to see only the applied approach then visit multiple-linear-regression-sci-kit-learn.ipynb notebook If you want to see how Linear Regression works then you can check linear-regression-code-from-0th-level.ipynb notebook If you want one complete model building guide on a data set from level 0 then check used-car-price-prediction.ipynb notebook
+If you want to see only the applied approach then visit multiple-linear-regression-sci-kit-learn.ipynb notebook If you want to see how Linear Regression works then you can check linear-regression-code-from-0th-level.ipynb notebook If you want one complete model-building guide on a data set from level 0 then check used-car-price-prediction.ipynb notebook

-Note:- This Repository is under heavy development, stay tuned for continuous update, Thank You
+Here I took a dataset containing textual data and trained my model from level 0, as the data is testual that dataset also needs Orderd and Nominal(One Hot) Encoding which is also done. for this refer,
+notebook: multiple-linear-regression-textual-data.ipynb
+dataset: Car Price Prediction Textual Dataset.csv